holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

             - Simplify super-realistic one
         - Third, in a very abstract form (1 min)
             - Minimal amount of information
+    - Do example on board of a clock
 - Once everyone is done, show each progression (from most to least abstract)
     - Have students try and guess what it is
     - If guessed quickly, what could be removed?
 If couldn't guess, what should be added?